phaubertin/crittersjs/README.md

 Critters must catch food (green circles) and avoid dangers (red squares).
 The brain of each critter is a small feedforward neural network.
 Brains are trained using a genetic algorithm to simulate evolution.
-Every 10 seconds, the five best critters of the latest generation are sent to the simulation rendered on the web page.
+The five best critters of the latest generation are sent to the simulation rendered on the web page periodically.

 See [the demo](https://phaubertin.github.io/crittersjs).